Bangladesh: What's next after PM Sheikh Hasina forced out? – DW – 08/05/2024

 Military 'should not run the government'

-"Power should be transferred to a national or interim government through constitutional means or by amending the constitution if necessary, following discussions with the protesting students and political parties."
+"Power should be transferred to a national or interim government through constitutional means or by amending the constitution if necessary, following discussions with the protesting students and political parties," the group said.

 The group also stressed that the military should not run the country and should instead hand over power to a civilian interim government and return to the barracks.